 The purpose of the major is to allow students with superior achievement to use the existing courses, curriculums and programs to structure an individualized program of studies with the guidance and assistance of a program advisory committee.

 Working with the Program Advisory Committee, consisting of faculty members from the represented disciplines, the student submits a petition of interdepartmental major requirements no later than March 15 of the sophomore year to the Committee on Academic Standards and Policies for consideration.
 Transfer students with first-semester junior status must submit petitions no later than October 15 or March 15 of the first semester on campus.

 To graduate as an interdepartmental major with an individually designed program, a student must have at least 15 credits in one of the areas represented in the major and at least 12 credits in another field.
-The proposed major must total at least 36, and no more than 60 credits (200 level and above).
+The proposed major must total at least 36.
 300- and 400-level courses, including a capstone course, are strongly recommended.
 Approval is necessary before the student implements the program.
 The individualized program is a contract and, as such, is binding.
 Students may count toward the major only those courses which are included in the program outline.
 (Courses within the disciplines contained in the interdepartmental major, but not included in the program outline, are considered electives.)

 If a student wishes to revise the approved program, the primary adviser will assist and the Program Advisory Committee must approve the amended outline by majority vote.
 Any amendments must be submitted to the Committee on Academic Standards and Policies for approval.
 However, no significant changes will be permitted if the student is within 36 semester hours of graduation.